garethr/prodder/README.md

 ## Opinions?

 As noted above this specific test suite is pretty opinionated.
-I'm interested in two things:
+I'm interested in:

-* Pull requests to challenge those opinions.
-It would be nice if as a broad community we could aggree on some best practices.
+* pull requests to challenge those opinions – it would be nice if as a broad community we could aggree on some best practices
-* Identiying areas where more flexibility is a good thing.
-At the moment that means maintaining your own fork but if areas like that emerge I'll look at baking in more options based on usage.
+* identifying areas where more flexibility is a good thing – at the moment that means maintaining your own fork but if areas like that emerge I'll look at baking in more options based on usage

 ## Thanks